juspay/airborne/react-plugin/README.md

 ## File Structure

 ### Android
-- `AirborneReact.kt` - Singleton wrapper for Airborne SDK
+- `Airborne.kt` - Integration class for Airborne SDK
+- `AirborneInterface.kt` - The interface that has to be implemented by the consumer for providing all the necessary integration params.
 - `AirborneModuleImpl.kt` - Shared implementation logic
 - `AirborneModule.kt` - Old architecture module
 - `AirborneTurboModule.kt` - New architecture module
 - `NativeAirborneSpec.java` - TurboModule spec

 ### iOS
-- `AirborneiOS.h/m` - Singleton wrapper for Airborne SDK
+- `AirborneiOS.h/m` - Integration class for Airborne SDK
 - `Airborne.h/mm` - React Native module implementation
 - Supports both architectures with conditional compilation